giannetti/TEI-Close-Reading/readme.md

 <code>&lt;interp key="reason" n="citation" cert="high" ref="http://www.website.com/webpage.html"&gt; &lt;/interp&gt;</code>

-+ In **key**, explain why you believe this claim is true or not, using secondary evidence
++ In **key**, explain the nature of the claim, based upon secondary evidence
 + In **n**, put a full citation (as you would in an essay) to the relevant *secondary* source.
-You won't be able to italicise the text, but this is fine.
+You won't be able to italicize the text, but this is fine.
 + In **cert** (short for certainty), put: high, medium, low or unknown, depending on how much you trust the secondary source you have used
 + In **ref**, put the link to the website where you got the information to assess this claim.
-If you are doing it based on lecture material, write "http://www.shu.ac.uk", but know that lecture material is a very weak source and should be avoided wherever possible
+If you are doing it based on course material, write <https://blogs.libraries.rutgers.edu/humdata18>, but know that course material is a weak source and should be avoided wherever possible.

-When you are happy with your work, hit (cntl+s) to save your work
+When you are happy with your work, hit cntl+s (PC) or command+s (Mac) to save your work.

-### Viewing Your Encoded Text ###
+## Viewing Your Encoded Text

 Once you have saved your file, close the document.
 Open either Internet Explorer or Firefox.
 The following will not work in Chrome because it has different security settings.

-Making sure both your (page number).xml file and your 000style.xsl file are in the same folder (or both on your desktop), drag the icon for **(page number).xml** into your Internet Explorer Browser window.
+Making sure both your (page number).xml file and your rulwsb_style.xsl file are in the same folder (or both on your desktop), drag the icon for **(page number).xml** into your Internet Explorer or Firefox browser window.

-If you now see a colour-coded version of your text, Congratulations!
-If you hover over the coloured sections, you should see a pop-up with the additional information you entered.
+If you now see a color-coded version of your text, Congratulations!
+If you hover over the colored sections, you should see a pop-up with the additional information you entered.

 If your text comes up only in black, with no paragraph divisions or headings, or doesn't come up at all, something has gone wrong.
 Re-open your .xml file and check that you have: